 What are your hours?

 We operate by appointment only.
-Our normal hours are Monday thru Thursday 8:30 am to 7:30 pm, Friday 8:30 am to 5:00 pm, and Saturday 8:30 am to 4:00 pm.
+Our normal hours are at our Webster location are Monday thru Thursday 8:30 am to 8 pm, Friday 8:30 am to 5:00 pm, and Saturday 8:30 am to 4:00 pm.
+Our Honeoye Falls location is open Tuesdays and Thursdays Noon-8pm.
 We are closed Sundays and most major holidays.
 It is usually best to call ahead to make sure someone will be available to accommodate your visit.

 Why do I need a referral from my Vet?